13 Best Benefits Of Cashew Nut Oil For Skin, Hair And Health

 11. It also aids in providing good sleep to women who are in their menopausal stage.

 13. Make this oil a part of your culinary life as it is rich in monounsaturated fatty acids like oleic acid and linoleic acid.
-This will help lower your LDL cholesterol level and will keep your heart healthy (4).
+This will help lower your LDL cholesterol level and will maintain your heart healthy (4).
+Alongside, it will also help treat diabetes, and help in weight management.
+The phytochemicals in the cashews possess antihypertensive activity that lowers blood pressure (6).

 Cashew nut oil is gaining popularity for its therapeutic properties.
 It is rich in various vitamins and minerals.
 The benefits of cashew nut oil include smoother skin texture, better skin moisture, improve skin complexion, relief from fungal infections, and delayed signs of aging.
 It also helps treat scalp infections, improves hair texture, maintains strong bones, and lowers LDL cholesterol levels.
 Include this healthy oil in your diet and enjoy its benefits.